SinisterRectus/Discordia/README.md

 Issues can be reported via GitHub or the Discord channel linked above.
 Higher priority is placed on GitHub issues.

+## History

+The earliest version of Discordia, before it even had that name, was released as a [Just Cause 2 Multiplayer module](https://www.jc-mp.com/forums/index.php/topic,5936.0.html) on 26 April 2016.
+It utilized LuaSocket, LuaSec, and Copas to provide basic REST functionality in a sandboxed Lua 5.2 environment.
+The goal was to bridge the game chat with a Discord client.

+Due to a lack of WebSocket support and difficulties in developing a stable module, the Just Cause 2 Multiplayer project was put on hold in favor of a general-purpose Lua library for Discord.
+At the time, [discord.lua](https://github.com/VideahGams/discord.lua), was the only other Discord library of which I was aware.
+It required LuaJIT, was very incomplete, and abandoned by its author indefinitely.
+I decided to start my Luvit-powered library from scratch.

+Amongst the already established Discord libraries, discord.js and discord.py were the two that I used as models for Discordia.
+As a node.js library, the former relied heavily on callbacks, while the latter relied on Python's asyncio library, which is not meant for beginner programmers.
+By combining the best of callbacks and coroutines, Discordia was, hopefully, made to be beginner-friendly, but not functionally limited.

+During the development of Discordia, I discovered that a Luvit library had come before me: [luv-discord](https://github.com/sclark39/luv-discord).
+Like discord.lua, it was incomplete and had not been updated for months; however, its author has since contributed to Discordia.
+So, here's an honorable mention to [sclark39](https://github.com/sclark39) for doing it first, and for contributing to Discordia.

 ### FAQs